Blinken warns Israeli PM, Palestinian president of West Bank escalation

 According to the news report, Blinken told Abbas the U.S. administration was making efforts to calm the situation.

-On Thursday, Blinken expressed his concern over spiraling violence in the occupied West Bank in a call with outgoing Israeli Prime Minister Yair Lapid and "underscored the need for all parties to urgently de-escalate the situation.", a U.S. State Department spokesperson said in a statement.
+On Thursday, Blinken expressed his concern over spiraling violence in the West Bank in a call with outgoing Israeli Prime Minister Yair Lapid and "underscored the need for all parties to urgently de-escalate the situation," a U.S. State Department spokesperson said in a statement.

-- Israeli troops shoot, wound, kill and delay medical care for casualties

-- Israel elections: With the West Bank on the brink, Netanyahu ushers in the pyromaniacs

 A string of fatal street attacks by Palestinians has killed 20 people in Israel and Israeli settlements, and four members of Israel's security forces have also been killed this year.